fluffy/draft-jennings-perc-double/draft-jennings-perc-double-01.md

 is as follows:

 * Form an RTP packet.
-If there are any header extensions, they MUST use
+If there are any header extensions, they MUST use [@!RFC5285].
-  {{RFC5285}}.

-* Apply the inner cryptographic transform to the RTP packet
+* Apply the inner cryptographic transform to the RTP packet.

-* Optionally add an OHB header extension.
-The endpoint MAY include the OHB containing copies of RTP header information it knows through some means defined outside of this document that the MDD is likely to change.
-{Note: I don't like this step, because it doesn't really save any work for the MDD.
-The MDD has to look for the field and get prepared to insert it or change it.
-By the time it does that, there is really very little work left.
-And I don't like it being mandatory, either, because the only logical mandatory requirement would be the 3-octet variety, thus making every packet 3 octets longer.
-I prefer we just leave this to the MDD.}

-* Apply the outer cryptographic transform to the RTP packet
+* Apply the outer cryptographic transform to the RTP packet.

 ## Modifying a Packet